daai25/course_material/week-01/03-Operation/luigi_news/doc/tutorial-part02.md

 ## Part 2: The Scraper (Extract)
-In this part, you will create a Scrapy project that extracts news from the Google News RSS feed.
+In this part, you will create a Scrapy project that extracts news from the New York Times News RSS feed.

 ### Step 1: Create the Scrapy Project
 Navigate into your `extract` directory in the terminal and run the command to create a new Scrapy project.